Freehold Area Open Door

 Food Pantry Program

 Located at 39 Throckmorton Street, Food Pantry hours are 10:30 am to 2:30 pm Monday through Thursday.
-We are open until 6:20pm the first Wednesday of the month for clients who work.
+We are open until 6:20 pm the first Wednesday of the month for clients who work.
 Households may come once a day for "Daily" items (bread, fresh produce, and prepared items.)
-Clients should bring their own bag.
+Clients should bring their own bags.

 Advocacy Program